ignite/cli/docs/guide/hello.md

 - modified `x/hello/client/cli/query.go`
 - created `x/hello/client/cli/query_posts.go`

 Let's examine some of these changes.
-For clarity, the following code blocks do not show the placeholder comments that Starport uses to scaffold code.
-Don't delete these placeholders since they are required to continue using Starport's scaffolding functionality.
+For clarity, the following code blocks do not show the placeholder comments that Ignite CLI uses to scaffold code.
+Don't delete these placeholders since they are required to continue using Ignite CLI's scaffolding functionality.

 ### Updates to the Query Service